Billy McComb: Entertainer

 McComb decided to develop a talent he discovered at school as a magician and comedian.
-He made a name for himself in Ireland, then very quickly made his mark in London in the West End cabaret scene.
-He married June Cochrane, a former Miss Ireland and they became a performing duo.
+He made a name for himself in Ireland, then started working in London in the West End cabaret scene.
+He married June Cochrane, a former Miss Ireland, and they became a performing duo.
 He performed before Queen Elizabeth II at a Royal Variety Performance in the early years of his career.
-He then began a very successful career as a magician and comedian performer aboard cruise ships internationally, with his magician's assistant, Mindy Masters.
+He then began working as a magician and comedian performer aboard cruise ships internationally, with his magician's assistant, Mindy Masters.
 It was during this era of his career that his travels brought him to the United States.
 After he went to Hollywood, he made over three hundred appearances on television and in movies.
 He appeared in a number of television series and also opened for such stars as Bob Hope.
 One role was Walter Wilder in the 1995 film Lord of Illusions, directed by Clive Barker.
 He also appeared in the 1987 TV film Young Harry Houdini.
-He became a prominent figure at The Magic Castle and was affectionately billed as "The Worlds Largest Leprechaun."
+He became a prominent figure at The Magic Castle and was billed as "The Worlds Largest Leprechaun."
 In 1964 he was invited to join the Entertainment charitable fraternity, the Grand Order of Water Rats.

 In his 80s he continued to perform regularly in Las Vegas and as an opening act for The Amazing Johnathan.
 In his later years his act was noted for his self-deprecating jokes.
 In his opening he would look at his watch and say, "It's either this or rice pudding night at the home."

 Books he wrote include The Professional Touch and Mc Comb's Magic: 25 Years Wiser.
-He was a prolific inventor of magic and illusions, most famously known for creating such items as the "Mc Combical Deck" and the "Double Thin Model Sawing" routine, in which two assistants are sawed in half, and the halves of the two assistants are switched.
-This world-famous routine has been used by several other magicians and was even a Jeopardy! question.
+He was a prolific inventor of magic and illusions, known for creating such items as the "Mc Combical Deck" and the "Double Thin Model Sawing" routine, in which two assistants are sawed in half, and the halves of the two assistants are switched.
 He was sought after by many as the answer man in magic when a magician was having difficulty locating or developing a particular routine.

 Billy McComb died on April 12, 2006, aged 84, in Los Angeles, predeceased by his son, Sean McComb, who died in 2002.
 His widow, June McComb, died in 2007.